Skip to content

 V. A Call to the Table Again

-This is a call to return.
+This is your summons to return.

-A call to every pastor weary from labor.
+To every pastor weary from labor.

 To every ministry leader aching in secret.

-Christ still meets His leaders here.
-And what He breaks, He blesses.
-What He pours out, He fills again.
-You are not forgotten.
-You are not finished.
-You are simply being formed.
 There is still bread to be broken.
 There is still wine to be poured.
 And Christ is not finished with you yet.

 Prayer